 Why is Secure Guest WiFi for Business So Important?

 There are considerable benefits to be gained from offering customers free Internet access.
-It is what customers want, it provides businesses with an opportunity to communicate with customers, it allows businesses to collect contact details for future marketing programs, and by monitoring the use of the Internet in store, businesses can gain valuable customer insights and find out more about the interests of their customers.
-Businesses should note however that the General Data Protection Regulation (GDPR) requires consent to be obtained before any data are collected and used.
+It is what customers want, it provides businesses with an opportunity to communicate with customers, it allows businesses to collect contact details for future marketing programs, and by monitoring the use of the Internet in-store, businesses can gain valuable customer insights and find out more about the interests of their customers.
+Businesses should note however that the General Data Protection Regulation (GDPR) requires consent to be obtained before any personal information is collected and used.

 Guests and customers could take advantage of a lack of restrictions to access inappropriate material such as pornography.
-Individuals could engage in morally or ethically questionable activities on a business network or even illegal activity such as copyright infringing downloads.
-They may also accidentally or deliberately install malware or ransomware or visit phishing websites.
+Individuals could engage in morally or ethically questionable activities on a business network or even illegal activity such as copyright-infringing downloads.
+They may also accidentally install malware or ransomware or visit phishing websites.

 Secure guest WiFi for business means protecting yourself and your customers and guest users.
 Secure guest WiFi for business visitors and it will ensure they are protected when connected to your network.
 You will be able to block man-in-the-middle attacks, malware downloads and protect against phishing attacks.
 By providing secure guest internet access, you will also be able to reduce legal liability.

 5 Things to Consider About Secure Guest WiFi for Business Customers

 If you are going to open up your network to guests, security cannot be an afterthought.
 Secure guest WiFi for business is a must.
 Before providing WiFi access, be sure to consider the points below: